natmasslove/aws_howto/glue_connections_snowflake_sap/README.md

 ### Download JDBC driver and upload to s3 bucket

-Run the following commands to upload Snowflake JDBC driver into your S3 bucket.
+Run the following commands to upload Snowflake JDBC driver into your S3 bucket:

 Notes:
-* More up-to-date version of JDBC driver might be available when you're reading this.
-You can replace the url in the first line of code below.
-Also you will need to change the file name in cloudformation/020_glue_snowflake.yaml (GlueConnectionSnowflake resource)
+* More recent version of JDBC driver might be available at the time you read this.
+You can substitute the URL in the first line of code with updated one.
+Additionally, you will need to modify driver's filename in cloudformation/020_glue_snowflake.yaml (GlueConnectionSnowflake resource)
-* Please replace {{s3_bucket_name}} with the bucket created in prerequisites section.
+* Make sure to replace {{s3_bucket_name}} with the name of bucket created in prerequisites section.

 ```bash
 wget -N -P jdbc_drivers/ https://repo1.maven.org/maven2/net/snowflake/snowflake-jdbc/3.13.16/snowflake-jdbc-3.13.16.jar